Marafa"s supporters barred from entering APC convention venue

 Addressing journalists outside the venue on Saturday, June 23, 2018, publicity secretary of the group, Muhammad Bello Bakyasuwa said they were duly elected during the APC ward and state congresses in Zamfara.

-He appealed to the newly elected APC recognize their faction as the legitimate APC leadership in Zamfare State.
+He appealed to the newly elected APC to recognize their faction as the legitimate APC leadership in Zamfara State.

 "We belong to the legitimate APC faction in Zamfara State.
 The APC faction under the State Chairman, Alhaji Surajo Garba Mai Katako Gusau.
 We were elected in the parallel APC state congresses of 5th, 12th and 19th May 2018 in Zamfara State," he said.